-Specialist abuse lawyer Elizabeth Duncan has recovered compensation for a Jesus Army abuse survivor.
+Specialist abuse lawyer Elizabeth Duncan recovers substantial compensation for a Jesus Army abuse survivor

 As specialist sex abuse lawyers we are experienced in handling compensation claims against the Jesus Army on behalf of survivors.
 Lawyer Elizabeth Duncan has recently concluded a Jesus Army abuse claim, recovering substantial compensation for a former member of the organisation.

 The man had suffered sexual abuse when he was a child living in a communal home owned by the Jesus Army.
 Our client lived with his family in the communal home.
 Among the other residents was a man named Clifford Brett who was also a member of the Jesus Army congregation.

 From the age of about 6 our client was sexually assaulted by Brett.
 Brett took him from his bed at night and into his own bedroom where he carried out the abuse.
 The abuse started with sexual touching and oral sex and escalated until our client was regularly raped by Brett from the age of 8.
 Brett kept our client silent by threatening to hurt his family, including his younger brothers, if our client told anyone what was happening to him.

 The abuse continued until our client was 12 years old when his family left the Jesus Army communal home.

 Our client was unable to tell anyone what had happened to him.
 His mother was suffering from depression at the time and he did not want to cause her more difficulty.
 However once our client was in his early 20s he felt able to tell his mother what he had suffered.
 She then helped him to go to the police and make a formal report.